A new destination

 We’re also committed to making a positive impact in White City by working in partnership with the local community to create new opportunities, unleash local talent and make a difference in areas such as education, employment, enterprise and health.

 Imperial’s story so far

 Imperial’s White City Campus is located on Wood Lane, on the east side of the road − extending across the north and south of the A40 Westway dual carriageway road.

 Development of the North Site is now at an advanced stage.
-In 2012, the Gradpad accommodation [link] welcomed the first of its 600 postgraduate students, followed by the opening of the Translation & Innovation Hub (I-HUB) in 2016.
-The Molecular Sciences Research Hub (MSRH) will open June 2018, followed by the Residential Tower and Micheal Uren Biomedical Engineering Hub in the next few years.
+In 2012, the Gradpad accommodation welcomed the first of its 600 postgraduate students, followed by the opening of the Translation & Innovation Hub (I-HUB) in 2016.
+The Molecular Sciences Research Hub (MSRH) , which provides a new research home for Imperial's Department of Chemistry, opened in September 2018, and this will be followed by Eighty Eight Wood Lane and Micheal Uren Biomedical Engineering Hub later in 2019.

 More about White City

 The nearest Underground station is White City, served by the Central line.

 The campus is also just six minutes walking distance from Wood Lane station (Circle and Hammersmith and City lines) and just under 20 minutes walking distance from Shepherd’s Bush station (Central line, Overground and National Rail connections).